Azure/azure-sdk-for-node/lib/services/analysisServices/README.md

  // It provides a url and code that needs to be copied and pasted in a browser and authenticated over there.
 If successful,
  // the user will get a DeviceTokenCredentials object. msRestAzure.interactiveLogin(function(err, credentials) {
-  var client = new azureARMAnalysisServices.AnalysisServicesManagementClient(credentials, 'your-subscription-id');
+  var client = new analysisServicesManagement(credentials, 'your-subscription-id');

   var util = require('util');
   var resourceGroupName = 'testrg';